dotnet/designs/accepted/2021/statics-in-interfaces/README.md

 * System.Runtime.Intrinsics.Vector256<T>

 Likewise, there are many comments within the defined interfaces above that call out key points that need additional modeling/consideration.
 Several of these concepts will be determined via user research and outreach while others will be determined via API review and feedback from other area experts.
 Others may be determined by language or runtime limitations in what is feasible for them to support.

+Do we want a way to denote "primitives"?
+If we have it, should this be language primitives, runtime primitives, or ABI primitives?

+Do we want an explicit `IConvertible<TSelf, TOther>` (or `IConvertibleFrom`/`IConvertibleTo`)?

 ## Requirements